 Some of the above measures have been considered for implementation in several BC municipalities.
 The City of Vancouver and City of Surrey, for example, have mandatory requirements in place for sewer lateral replacement based on building permit value.
+The Municipality of Esquimalt recently amended their existing Subdivision and Development Bylaw to achieve the same objective (December 2023).

-Potential impediments to successful implementation (other than the City of Vancouver and Surrey examples) have included:
+Potential impediments to successful implementation (other than the City of Vancouver, Surrey, and Esquimalt examples) have included: